| Well, the Great Northwest Air Race is in the books now. The excitement started on

 from his home in Yakima to Wenatchee and asked if I would fly the Mustang beside his Pitts and lead him up and back.

-After the flight he was comfortable with the hops and now comes and goes with ease.
 Now, Scott who has been going to Reno for many years has realized the first taste of his dream of being an Air

 Racer.
 Normally pretty reserved he was a font of excitement as he told me that he would have a place as